Economic Participation of Indigenous Communities

 EPIC CRC aims to boost the competitiveness and productivity of Indigenous agribusinesses.
 It will do this by addressing:

-Supply chain integration and system challenges that limit participation of Indigenous businesses within the agribusiness (including fisheries) sector; and
+Supply chain integration and system challenges that limit participation of Indigenous businesses within the agribusiness (including fisheries) sector

-Capability building to grow and develop innovative Aboriginal land and water busineses.
+Capability building to grow and develop innovative Aboriginal land and water businesses.

 EPIC CRC, which is co-led by Indigenous and non-Indigenous people from industry, government, community and academia, will: